craftweg/website/priv/posts/2024-04-27-extracting-tuist-layers.md

 - [**Dependencies:**](https://github.com/tuist/dependencies) Utilities to declare the registration of a dependency graph.
 - **XcodeProjectGenerator (coming):** A foundation for generating Xcode projects and workspaces from the graph description.

+All the packages will accept a [swift-log](https://github.com/apple/swift-log)'s `Logger` instance to give users control over how they'd like the packages to log messages.

 Note that they are still in the early stages of development.
 We want to make sure each of them is well-tested across the supported platforms and that they include documentation.